Raymerville – Markville East: Parks

 The community is home to 4 parks: Raymerville Woodlot Park, Raybeck Park, Springdale Park, and Stargell Park.
 In November 2010 the soccer field at Raybeck park has been under construction for a sprinkler system.
 Many of the community are upset that the city started construction on this project so close to winter.
 Construction was put on hold a week after started due to the first snowfall of the winter.

 Roads

 Raymerville-Markville East consists mainly of suburban streets, many of which have speed humps, which is a part of Markham's plan to calm traffic.
 The main roads that connect the people that live in the community to the rest of Markham are Raymerville Drive and Cairns Drive.
 The roads in the community consists of Adrian Crescent, Beck Drive, Bendamere Crescent, Black Cherry Drive, Brookbank Court, Burwell Crescent, Crandall Drive, Graham Crescent, Hemlock Drive, Hickory Drive, Higginson Street, Mercer Crescent, Stargell Crescent, Strathmore Crescent, Sunway Square, Tunney Crescent, and White Ash Drive.

-Controversy

-The community is not formally known as Raymerville - Markville East.
-It is not referenced on atlases or maps of the City of Markham, for example, the MapArt Atlas does not illustrate the community's name.
-The community is often known as part of the community of Markham Village.